hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 Connects to the #webhook-testing Discord channel on the Commond Protocol Discord server.
 Required to use the emit-webhook script to send Discord webhooks.
 More info at [Webhooks.md](./Webhooks.md).

+## DL_BUILD

+Boolean which ensures that Heroku only builds the Discobot package and related code when deploying.

 ## ENFORCE_SESSION_KEYS

 Boolean feature flag for server-side enforcement of Canvas session keys; by default, `false`.